ianallannz/vote/blog/on-council-waste.md

 - **"Bloody raised crossings!"**, and the
 - **"Cost of compliance and consenting!"**

+Before I go any further...

+- don't let your power company off the hook,
+- your insurance company off the hook,
+- your banks off the hook,
+- your oil companies off the hook,
+- your supermarkets off the hook.

+Compared to some of them, the amount of things you get for your rates dollars isn't too bad!

 #### "Too many staff!"

 There have been notable increases in staffing levels in the last three years.
 These increases were mostly to support the necessary post-Gabrielle recovery work, these workers haven't been sitting around wasting time.